NFL Free Agency Blog: Gabe Davis heads to Jacksonville Jaguars | TSN

 Cousins has spent the last six seasons with the Vikings (2018-23), earning Pro-Bowl nods in 2019, 2021-22.

-The former Michigan St. Spartan began his NFL career with the then-Washington Redskins before signing the league's first fully guaranteed deal with the Vikings in 2018 as an unrestricted free agent.
+The former Michigan State Spartan began his NFL career with Washington before signing the league's first fully guaranteed deal with the Vikings in 2018 as an unrestricted free agent.

 Cousins leaves the Vikings third all-time in passing with 23,265 yards.